m4r35n357/ODE-Playground/README.md

 That software uses code generation to produce the recurrences and code to drive them, and it inspired me to try coding something more direct by hand.
 These programs are the result.
 My primary aim was to be able to solve coupled nonlinear equations and investigate chaotic systems, without relying on "black-box" ODE solvers.
-The header file taylor-ode.h contains a brief description of the Taylor Series Method and the derivations of the recurrences that enable analysis of complex systems.
+The header file taylor-ode.h contains a terse but complete description of the Taylor Series Method and the derivations of the recurrences that enable analysis of complex systems.

-The recurrence rules (the global "t-functions" in c and Python) are the key to calculating high order derivatives accurately, without needing finite differences.
+The recurrence rules (the "t-functions" in c and Python) are the key to calculating high order derivatives accurately, without needing finite differences.
 They generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order values.
 The functions provided cover the basic algebraic operations on Taylor Series (+ - * /), and also include several common functions:
 * abs